lavary/crunz/README.md

 ```
 >Sunday is considered day 0 of the week.

-If we wished for the task to run on Tuesday (day 2 of the week) we would have used:
+If we wished for the task to run on Tuesday (day 2 of the week) at 09:00 we would have used:
 ```php
 <?php
 // ...